 Disclosure: This website uses affiliate links, meaning if you click on one and make a purchase, I may get a commission at no additional cost to you.

 First of all, don’t make mistakes I did.
 I am rebuilding my routine now because I caused problems for myself by not doing it safely.
 You really need to start with a good pair of athletic shoes.
+It’s the most important piece of fitness gear you will own.
 Check out the mess I made for myself here if you don’t believe me.
 I really like ASICS, but it really is a matter of what’s best for your own feet.
 Just get something good.
 When you read about my mistakes, not only do I recommend good shoes, but be sure to stretch.
 It really does matter.
 Here’s a mat similar to mine, but any mat will do, of course.